cs4241-19a/a1-gettingstarted/README.md

 - Learned how to make buttons out of the headings in the menu and linked them to the different sections on a webpage using div id.
 - Learned how to import bootstrap and other libraries within <head></head>
 - Learned how to import pictures.
-- Added a link to my LinkedIn page under Past Employment.
+- Learned to add links to external sites and added a link to my LinkedIn page under Past Employment.

 ### Design Achievements
 - Used a clean, simplistic design with refreshing color scheme to reprsent information about myself.